Pray you never find your Summerwood, Grandfather had said. I’d found something worse. I’d found his.

 “The Summerwood duology delivers a gut punch to Narnia while also serving as a bleak, brittle coming-of-age story.
 Chen takes the reader on a journey into a fantasy world that is never a space of safety or triumph but that still, in its own way, offers a means of escape.”

 —Kari Maaren, award-winning author of Weave a Circle Round

-“I enjoyed reading The Good Brother and highly recommend it to anyone who likes horror, YA novels with paranormal themes, or who wants a something new in a ghost story.”
+“I enjoyed reading The Good Brother and highly recommend it to anyone who likes horror, YA novels with paranormal themes, or who wants something new in a ghost story.”

 —Lesley Donaldson, author of The Queen’s Viper